-Then click "Remove" and click "yes" to confirm.
+Click "Remove" and then click "Remove" again in the following pop-up window to confirm.

 Disposing of Multiple Containers (and Bulk Edit)

 The bulk edit function is valuable for editing or deleting many records all together.
 Click "Bulk Edit" from your lab's ChemTracker menu.